 The Candlelight series has been lighting up Belfast for a while now.
 From the plush interior of The Belfast Empire Music Hall to Belfast Cathedral’s stunning arches, you’ll find yourself enraptured by more than the magical music.
 Make your way to a historic venue in the city for an unforgettable evening out with family, friends, a special someone or enjoy your own company.

-The concerts have been met by countless 5-star reviews, and guests have called it “a creative, enchanting, and new concert experience.”
+The concerts have been met by countless 5-star reviews, and it’s no surprise why.
+Guests have called it “a creative, enchanting, and new concert experience”, and you won’t want to miss out.

 Note: For the safety of our audience, all of the candlelight will be provided through flameless candles.